 There are numerous ways to help fight hunger in your community, from making a monthly contribution to organizing a virtual food drive to donating your time at a food bank warehouse.
 Different food banks have different needs.
 For more information on the needs of the food bank in your community, please use our Food Bank Finder.

 From large groups to individuals, from a one-time event to a recurring commitment, our food banks have plenty of ways for you and your friends to help fight hunger in your community.
 Whether you’ll be sorting fresh produce, assisting at food distributions, or serving as a translator at a CalFresh Outreach event is up to you and your local food bank.
 To see what opportunities are available, contact the food bank in your area using our Food Bank Finder.

 While food banks appreciate community food drives, donating funds can have a far more powerful impact.
 Because of their size, food banks are able to purchase food from retailers, wholesalers, and farmers at extremely low cost.
 On average, a California food bank can purchase 5 pounds of food for every dollar it receives.

 Establishing a recurring monthly donation can be one of the most meaningful ways to support your local food bank, especially since donations tend to taper off after the holiday season.
 By supporting your local food bank all year round, you help our members provide more consistent service to the communities they reach.

 Farmers, growers, and packers are always welcome to give us a call!
-Our nearly 120 partners have found that partnering with CAFB has had a positive impact their bottom line.
+Our 130+ partners have found that partnering with CAFB has had a positive impact their bottom line.
 CAFB and its member food banks are always ready to respond rapidly to available product.

-To learn how you can help bring fresh fruits and vegetables to Californians in need, please contact Steve Linkhart, Director of Food Sourcing and Logistics, at firstname.lastname@example.org or (510) 350-9916.
+To learn how you can help bring fresh fruits and vegetables to Californians in need, please contact Steve Linkhart, Director of Farm to Family, at firstname.lastname@example.org or (510) 350-9916.